XOP/css-codeguide/src/md/comments.md

 	}
 ```

-As a common rule - *do not* rely on your memory or memory of your colleagues, just comment suspicious values.
+Finally - a common rule: *do not* rely on your memory or memory of your colleagues, just comment suspicious values.
+Thank yourself later.

 ### Structural comments